Heinrich Schliemann: Amateur archaeologist

 Heinrich Schliemann was an amateur archaeologist.
 He was obsessed with the stories of Homer and ancient Mediterranean civilizations.
-He dedicated his life's work to unveiling the actual physical remains of the cities of Homer's epic tales.
+He dedicated the second part of his life to unveiling the actual physical remains of the cities of Homer's epic tales.
 Many refer to him as the "father of pre-Hellenistic archaeology".

-In 1868, Schliemann visited sites in the Greek world, published Ithaka, der Peloponnesus und Troja in which he asserted that Hissarlik was the site of Troy, and submitted a dissertation in Ancient Greek proposing the same thesis to the University of Rostock.
-In 1869, he was awarded a PhD in absentia from the University of Rostock, in Germany, for that submission.
-David Traill wrote that the examiners gave him his PhD on the basis of his topographical analyses of Ithaca, which were in part simply translations of another author's work or drawn from poetic descriptions by the same author.
+In 1868, Schliemann visited sites in the Greek world, and published his second book Ithaka, der Peloponnesus und Troja in which he described ancient sites in Greece and the Ottoman Empire and asserted that Hissarlik was the site of Troy.
+He submitted this book as a dissertation to the University of Rostock.
+In 1869, he was awarded a PhD in absentia from the university for that submission.
+David Traill claims that the examiners gave him his PhD on the basis of his topographical analyses of Ithaca, which were in part simply translations of another author's work or drawn from poetic descriptions by the same author.
+Other researchers who worked with documents from the university archives clearly contradict Traill's statements.

-Schliemann was elected a member of the American Antiquarian Society in 1880.
+Schliemann was an honorary member of the Society of Antiquaries of London and elected a member of the American Antiquarian Society in 1880.

 Troy and Mycenae

 Schliemann's first interest of a classical nature seems to have been the location of Troy.
 At the time he began excavating in Turkey, the site commonly believed to be Troy was at Pınarbaşı, a hilltop at the south end of the Trojan Plain.
 The site had been previously excavated by English amateur archaeologist and local expert Frank Calvert.
 Schliemann performed soundings at Pınarbaşı but was disappointed by his findings.
 It was Calvert who identified Hissarlik as Troy and suggested Schliemann dig there on land owned by Calvert's family.

-Schliemann was at first skeptical about the identification of Hissarlik with Troy but was persuaded by Calvert.
-In 1870, Schliemann began digging at Hissarlik, and by 1873 had discovered nine buried cities.
+Schliemann was at first sceptical about the identification of Hissarlik with Troy but was persuaded by Calvert.
+In 1870, Schliemann began digging a trench at Hissarlik, and by 1873 had discovered nine buried cities.